KenKundert/emborg/doc/configuring.rst

         # prog_name config_name, or any of the user specified settings.
         # Double up the braces to specify parameters that should be interpreted
         # by borg rather than by emborg.
-    exclude_caches = True                 # do not backup cache directories
+    exclude_caches = True                 # do not backup directories that contain CACHEDIR.TAG
-    exclude_if_present = '.no-backup'     # do not backup directories containing this file keep_within = '1d'                    # keep all archives within this time interval
+    exclude_if_present = '.nobackup'      # do not backup directories containing this file keep_within = '1d'                    # keep all archives within this time interval
     keep_hourly = '48'                    # number of hourly archives to keep
     keep_daily = '7'                      # number of daily archives to keep